 Modifications.
-Notwithstanding the foregoing, no amendment or modification may be made to an outstanding Option or Stock Appreciation Right to become subject to Section 409A of the Code, or (ii) would be treated as a repricing under the rules of the exchange upon which shares of Stock of the Company trade, without, with respect to item (i), the Participant's written prior approval, and with respect to item (ii), without the approval of the stockholders of the Company to the extent required by law, provided, that, appropriate adjustments may be made to outstanding Options and Stock Appreciation Rights pursuant to Section 14.
-Specifically, the following actions may not be taken without shareholder approval: a reduction in the Exercise Price of outstanding Options or SARs; the cancellation of an outstanding Award in exchange for an Award with an Exercise Price that is less than the cancelled Award's Exercise Price; the cancellation of an outstanding "underwater" Award in exchange for cash.
+Notwithstanding the foregoing, no amendment or modification may be made to an outstanding Option or Stock Appreciation Right that (i) causes the Option or Stock Appreciation Right to become subject to Section 409A of the Code, or (ii) would be treated as a repricing under the rules of the exchange upon which shares of Stock of the Company trade, without, with respect to item (i), the Participant's written prior approval, and with respect to item (ii), without the approval of the stockholders of the Company to the extent required by law, provided, that, appropriate adjustments may be made to outstanding Options and Stock Appreciation Rights pursuant to Section 14.
+Specifically, the following actions may not be taken without shareholder approval: a reduction in the Exercise Price of outstanding Options or SARs; the cancellation of an outstanding Award in exchange for an Award with an Exercise Price that is less than the cancelled Award's Exercise Price; the cancellation of an outstanding "underwater" Award in exchange for another Award; or the cancellation of an outstanding "underwater" Award in exchange for cash.